tbrumbaugh5396/my-amazing-programming-language/perfect_programming_language.md

 Enables meta-level optimizations, analyses, and transformations

-Fully compatible with domain-theoretic structure: operations are monotone and preserve least upper bounds where necessary
+Fully compatible with domain-theoretic structure: operations are monotone and preserve least upper bounds where necessary.

 ### 7.3 Integration